THE NEW YORK WOMEN’S FOUNDATION ANNOUNCES

-For their programming for young women in NYC, including a core Mentoring Program, a College Bound Program, and Journalism and Memoir workshops designed to empower young women by expanding their talent, developing independent, creative voices, and gaining confidence to make healthy school, career, and life choices.
+To support their core programming, for young women in NYC, designed to empower girls and young women as writers by expanding their talent, developing independent, creative voices, and gaining confidence to make healthy school, career, and life choices.

-To continue to improve the long-term financial opportunities and economic security of women in the South Bronx by providing them with opportunities to resume their education, beginning with the GED and continuing with either College Prep or Workforce Development and Job Readiness.
+To improve the long-term financial opportunities and economic security of women in the South Bronx by providing them with opportunities to access quality adult, postsecondary education, or workforce development and job readiness services.

-For their IMPACT program, which provides individualized services as well as group support and peer-based leadership training to low-income mothers in Bushwick, in order to enhance the economic security and overall empowerment of the women in their community.
+To support the IMPACT program, which provides individualized services as well as group support and peer-based leadership training to low-income mothers in Bushwick to enhance the economic security and overall empowerment of the women in their community.

 To improve economic security for foreign-born and low-income women and their families through on-the-job artisanal baking training and its food business incubator and professional development program for minority entrepreneurs.